 Within 40 minutes of useful time in a class (business or school), the employees/students EACH have about 12 to 15 minutes of direct interpersonal contact time.
 Versus about 5 minute of personal contact time with a few employees/students and only occasional contact time measured in days or weeks with others in a traditional classroom/meeting.
 In a college/work environment, unless the instructor/supervisor forces the contact, a student/employee may not usefully talk to the instructor/supervisor the entire semester/quarter; this is a method of changing that relationship.

-Refereed Development can also be restructured into a Debate Team.
-Corporations and school systems can create corporate competitions or after-school competitions related to business, math, physics, construction skills, customer generation, Green Energy, Political Science, and any number of other academic achievement clubs.
-The local business community can become part of these competitions to both fund, and participate in community developments (to include an Interns In Industry local program).
+Mentored Development can also be restructured into a Debate Team.
+Corporations and school systems can create corporate competitions or after-school competitions related to coding, business, math, physics, construction skills, customer generation, Green Energy, Political Science, and any number of other academic achievement clubs.
+The local business community can become part of these competitions to both fund, and participate in community developments; to include an Interns In Industry local program.

 Even in sports, the act of refereed development reinforces the reasoning underlying coached plays and training.
 The attempt to reason broadly for a better solution builds a broad foundation of interrelated understanding.

-A society of communities that actively participate in the teaching and learning of Common Sense.
+A society of communities that actively participate in the teaching and learning of Professional Acumen.

 1. “Interns In Industry” refers to a model where local businesses support the needs of local schools (all grade levels, college, trade …), local Representatives lead related committees, and in turn schools provide support for related employee education for adults and their children. http://guidepost.us/interns-in-industry-iii/